-A convincing entry-level cover letter is critical if you’re trying to separate yourself from other applicants.
-Specifically, it shows a hiring manager you’re passionate about the position, supplements your resume education section, and proves you have what it takes to succeed.
+An effective entry-level cover letter shows a hiring manager you’re passionate about the position and proves you have what it takes to succeed.

 Entry-level cover letter sample (text version)